JohnTelford/techtalkJohnBlog/_posts/2020-09-09-Fastpages.md

 ## VScode

-[VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with *git* and *GitHub*.    *VScode* extensions provides viewing *GitHub* markdown blog posts while editing,   editing several  blog posts on different *git* branches, and quickly viewing  blog changes  a browser.
+[VScode](https://code.visualstudio.com) is  my go-to editor for blog command and control,  text editing, and interfacing with *git* and *GitHub*.    *VScode* extensions provides viewing *GitHub* markdown blog posts while editing,   editing several  blog posts on different *git* branches, and quickly viewing  blog changes with a browser.

 The [Github Markdown Preview](https://marketplace.visualstudio.com/items?itemName=bierner.github-markdown-preview) extension pack is  convenient  for  previewing  *GitHub* markdown blog posts while editing

 The *VScode* [Docker Etension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) uses [Docker](https://www.docker.com).
 It  enables  previewing the  entire *fastpages* blog of any *git* branch without a *git push*.
 This is a much faster and safer way to view the  blog while writing   posts, without disturbing the the blog public view.
 One can edit  several  blog posts in different *git* branches, and quickly review   them.
 This is possible because the extension has a web server.
-When a  blog post is ready for public view, merge the  *git* branch with the master branch,  and push it to the *GitHub* Repository for  public viewing.
+When a  blog posts are ready for public view, merge the  *git* branch where they were edited with the master branch,  and push it to the *GitHub* Repository for  public viewing.

 ## Local Repository